 Chris Orange - bass

 Kerry Buchanan wrote the liner notes to the 1993 Propeller/Flying Nun reissue of AK79.
-He was also a Real Groove magazine hip-hop columnist for many years.
+He was also a Rip It Up singles columnist and Real Groove hip-hop specialist for many years.

 Dean Martelli was later in Rebel Truce whose track The Man Inside appeared on the Class of 81 compilation.